 This year the Borough of Queenscliffe has reached a turning point.
 The cost of the external financial influences on our budget has risen beyond the savings we have been able to find in our recurring operational budgets over the last few years.
-This year, the anticipated rise in costs related to the outdoor services contract and municipal building surveyor services has had to be mitigated by projected cost-saving measures, such as restructuring our staff resources, which will impact service levels.
+This year, the anticipated rise in costs related to the outdoor services contract and municipal building surveyor services has had to be mitigated by cost-saving measures, such as restructuring our staff resources.

-These cost-saving measures have a number of key influences on our draft 2024-25 budget.
+These cost-saving measures have a number of key influences on our 2024-25 budget.